Hitchhiker Weeds: How These Sneaky Plants Spread

 4. By Hitchhiking

 But perhaps the most frustrating of all is hitchhiking.
-Hitchhiker weeds have seeds, burrs, or spines that cling to clothing, pets, and vehicles, allowing them to spread far beyond their original location.
+Hitchhiker weeds have seeds, burrs, or spines with barbs that cling to clothing, pets, and vehicles, allowing them to spread far beyond their original location.

 The Hitchhiking Mechanism: How Do They Stick?